adrian154/blog/public/blogposts/rubiks/blogpost.md

 For most people, solving a Rubik's cube alone is a virtually impossible task.
 That's hardly surprising&mdash;the humble puzzle can exist in over 43 quintillion states (an order of magnitude greater than the number of grains of sand on Earth!).
 Yet in just a few hours, you can train yourself to solve *every one* of those configurations using some basic intuition and a little bit of memorization.
-From here, the challenge becomes solving the cube quickly.
+A few more days of practice, and you might find yourself consistently solving the cube in under a minute.

-However, there is an even greater challenge than solving the cube in the shortest time: finding an **optimal** solution, i.e. the shortest sequence of moves that will solve the cube.
-This feat is essentially impossible for us mere mortals; we'll have to turn to computers if we want to solve this problem.
+However, there is an even greater challenge than solving the cube quickly: solving it using the fewest moves possible.
+Our ultimate goal is to identify the shortest solution possible, a feat that is virtually impossible for us mere mortals.
+We'll have to turn to computers if we want to solve this problem.

-Before we even start concerning ourselves with solving the cube, let's take it apart to get an idea of how it *really* works.
+Before we start worrying about how to solve the cube, let's take a moment to get acquainted with its mechanical inner workings.

 <figure style="max-width: 1080px">
     <img src="disassembled.jpg" alt="partially disassembled cube">
-    <figcaption>Disassembled MoYu RS3 M 2021</figcaption>
+    <figcaption>A disassembled MoYu RS3 M 2021</figcaption>
 </figure>

 Upon disassembling the cube, we see that it is *not* composed of smaller cubes.
-Rather, it is made up of edge pieces and corner pieces, rotating around a fixed skeleton to which the immobile center pieces are attached.
-Broadly speaking, our goal is to put each piece (or "cubie", in cuber notation) on the correct position and in the correct orientation.
+Rather, at its core lies an immobile plastic skeleton to which the center pieces are attached.
+The centers are restricted to rotating in place, meaning that the position of the centers relative to each other never changes.
+Around the center are eight corner and twelve edge pieces (or "cubies", in cuber lingo).
+We will primarily be focused on the position and orientation of these mobile cubies.

 ## A Quick Guide to Notation

-For those not familiar, the notation used by cubers to express moves on the cube is quite simple.
+For those not familiar, the notation used by cubers to describe moves of the cube is quite simple.
 Each move consists of a letter representing the face being turned (**U**p, **D**own, **L**eft, **R**ight, **F**ront, or **B**ack).

-After this letter, there may be a symbol indicating how much to turn.
+After this letter, there may be a symbol indicating the degree of the turn.
 An unembellished letter is taken to mean a clockwise 90&deg; turn, a "2" indicates a 180&deg; turn, and an apostrophe (read as "prime", a convention taken from mathematics) signifies a counterclockwise 90&deg; turn.

 # Thinking with Cubies

 Now that we have some insight on the inner workings of the cube, we can start building an abstract representation of the puzzle that our solver can work with.
-We can use an array of size 8 to record which corner piece occupies which corner slot, and do the same for the 12 edges.
-However, the cubies can also be in different orientations, which we must keep track of.
+The position of the cubies can be easily tracked using arrays of size 8/12 to record which piece is occupying which slot.
+However, the cubies can also be in different orientations, which we must also keep track of.
 This requires us to establish some conventions.

 ## Corner Orientation